Advanced Medical Care Logo

 At Advanced Medical Care, we don’t believe in one-size-fits-all sleep solutions.
 Our sleep medicine program – serving patients in Queens and Brooklyn in New York – is designed to uncover the real reasons behind your sleep issues and address them with personalized, evidence-based care.

-Led by Dr. Maria Dolgovina, a board-certified sleep medicine specialist, our team takes a comprehensive approach.
-We evaluate how oxidative stress, hormonal imbalances, lifestyle factors, and underlying disorders like bruxism, snoring, or sleep apnea might be affecting your rest.
+Led by Dr. Maria Dolgovina, a board-certified sleep medicine specialist, our team evaluates how oxidative stress, hormonal imbalances, lifestyle factors, and conditions like bruxism or sleep apnea might be affecting your rest.

 We offer: